Haitian conflict: Formation of G9 Alliance

-After those attacks, in a video on YouTube, another coalition of nine gangs was announced to be founded in Port-au-Prince in June 2020, which became the "G9 Alliance" led by Chérizier.
-All of the member gangs had previous links to the ruling PHTK party of President Jovenel Moïse.
+After those attacks, in a video on YouTube another coalition of nine gangs was announced to be founded in Port-au-Prince in June 2020, which became the G9 Alliance led by Chérizier.
+All the member gangs had previous links to the ruling PHTK party of President Jovenel Moïse.
 Since the coalition was founded, it has been responsible for multiple massacres against civilians and clashes with other rival gangs.
-From 2020 to 2021, the G9 was responsible for a dozen massacres, in which at least 200 people were killed.
+From 2020 to 2021, the G9 was responsible for a dozen massacres in which at least 200 people were killed.
 The G9 was believed to have had close ties to the government of Moïse, which was accused of large-scale corruption.
 The coalition members frequently evaded prosecution after the massacres and the clashes.
-Chérizier stood out in that regard because despite the arrest warrants against him, he continued to move freely and to maintain an active presence on social media with no effective attempts by Haitian government forces to arrest him.
+Chérizier stood out in this regard because despite the arrest warrants against him, he continued to move freely and to maintain an active presence on social media with no effective attempts by the Haitian government to arrest him.
 The G9 also began attacking neighborhoods in which civilians protested against the president and started clashes against rival gangs with the support of the police.

 In response to the growing dominance of G9, a rival gang alliance, called "G-Pep", was founded in July 2020.
 It consisted of mainly those gangs in Port-au-Prince's Cité Soleil who were strongly opposed to joining G9.
-G-Pep was suspected of connection to various opposition parties, and is funded by the Haitian business magnate Reginald Boulos, and so opposed G9 and its ties to Moïse.
 In the following months, both gang alliances began to expand beyond their initial areas of operation.

+On 25 February 2021, hundreds of inmates started a jailbreak from the prison in which they were detained resulting in 26 deaths in Croix-des-Bouquets, Ouest, Haiti.
+Arnel Joseph, a powerful gang leader linked to 400 Mawozo, organized the riot and escaped from the jail.
+He fled with an accomplice in a car, but was then found by police, and a gunfight followed.
+Joseph was shot dead and declared dead at the scene, while his accomplice, who was driving the vehicle, was wounded but fled the scene.

+On April 2, fighting in Bel Air led to the burning of houses and at least three killed.
+Jimmy "Barbecue" Chérizier accepted responsibility for the attacks.
+On 12 May 2021, during a clash with G-Pep, Chérizier was reported to be wounded.